tommo217/jetej/MILESTONES.md

  - Write video script (before 10/17) *Edmond/Jack*
  - Record video with voiceover (before 10/17) *Tom*
  - Edit video(before 10/17) *Tom*

+# Milestone 4

+Since the last milestone, grammer has been finialized, minor modifications were made since first user study.
+Backend engine completed and starting implementation of compiler.

+## Status of Implementation
+### Completed
+  - Lexer/Parser
+  - Backend Engine
+  - UI and integrated game interface

+### Ongoing
+  - Parser tree to AST
+  - Compile AST to JS

+## Plans for Final User Study
+As scheduled, the final user study will be conducted before 10/14 with a functional prototype of the DSL.
+The final two condidates selected for the study are different from the first study as required.
+The skill level of the two also differs with some programming experience under their belts.

+### Method of the Study
+  - Providing an example code and example game to the user to familiarize themselves with the syntax and capability of the engine
+  - Providing an example code and the user will identify what the game will look like
+  - Providing an example game and user will implement the functionality to match the game given
+  - If time allows, the user can implement a simple game of their own design

+## Final Roadmap
+ - Integrate compiler and game (before 10/14) *All*
+ - Do the second user study(before 10/14) *Edmond/Jingxuan/Jack*
+ - Debugging(before 10/15) *Edmond*
+ - Write video script (before 10/17) *Edmond/Jack*
+ - Record video with voiceover (before 10/17) *Tom*
+ - Edit video(before 10/17) *Tom*

+## Feedback from TA
+  - Finalized grammer looks good with enough details and functionality
+  - Start implementing compiler as final deadline approaches